BM345/ResponseParsingPython/documentation/parameters/README.md

 ## Parameters that can be set for currency values

-The `"allowLeadingZeros"`, `"removeLeadingZerosFromNormalizedForm"`, `"sign"`, and `"normalizeSign"` parameters from the `integer` type can also be set for the `currencyValue` type, as well as the following.
+The `"allowLeadingZeros"`, `"removeLeadingZerosFromNormalizedForm"`, `"sign"`, and `"normalizeSign"` parameters from the `integer` type can also be set for the `currencyValue` type.

+The `"allowTrailingZeros"` and `"removeTrailingZerosFromNormalizedForm"` parameters **cannot** be set for the `currencyValue` type.
+This is because for currency values they should always have values of `true` and `false` respectively (and these are their default values). '$12.50' is always a valid way of writing a currency value in dollars, and how we would expect the value to be stored in the question XML.

 ### `"currency"`

 #### Allowed Values